QTM 350 - Data Science Computing

 • Use many SQL commands, such as CASE WHEN, window functions, and string functions

-• Use pandas to write SQL queries
+• Use pandas to write and run SQL queries

-• Pivot tables in PostgreSQL
+• Pivot tables (long to wide) in SQLite

 Today we will learn how to: